MarishkaAnt/luxoft/README.md

 # Tasks for Luxoft

-These tasks were solved for project Luxoft luxcity by Antonova Mariia
+These tasks were solved for "Luxcity" project by Antonova Mariia
 ```shell
 https://luxcity.geecko.com/